Persian famine of 1870–1872

 The Persian famine of 1870–1872 was a period of mass starvation and disease in Iran (Persia) that occurred during the Qajar era.

 The best documented famine in Iranian history, it affected almost the whole country.
 However, some cities, including Shahrud, Kerman, and Birjand, managed to avoid the catastrophe.

-According to The New York Herald the famine was caused by an increase in the price of cotton had led the Persian farmers to abandon grain farming and to instead plant cotton as a cash crop.
+According to The New York Herald the famine was caused by an increase in the price of cotton that led Persian farmers to abandon grain farming and to instead plant cotton as a cash crop.
 Shoko Okazaki attributed the famine to two consecutive years of severe drought, while rejecting the notion that the increase in the production of Persian opium and cotton contributed to the famine.
 He blamed the effects of the famine on "senior bureaucrats, landlords, grain dealers and high-ranking religious officials who engaged in hoarding and market manipulation".

 Causes and contributing factors

 Xavier de Planhol comments that the famine was a result of "combined climatic catastrophes made worse by poor administration and the human factors".

 The New York Herald attributed the famine to an increase in the price of cotton which made the farmers abandon farming for grains and plant cotton in its place.

 Shoko Okazaki maintains that the two consecutive years of severe drought was the principal factor and rejects that the increase in production of opium and cotton contributed to the famine.
 He also blames "senior bureaucrats, landlords, grain dealers and high-ranking religious officials who engaged in hoarding and market manipulation".
 Cormac Ó Gráda endorses the latter reason.